AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 ## User and tenant information

-At top right, a drop-down menu gives you access to information about your user profile and tenant.
-This menu provides:
+At top right, a drop-down menu gives you access to the following information about your user profile and tenant:

 - Tenant information
 - Resource usage data